ARMmbed/mbed-client/README.md

 The Bootstrap Interface is used to provision essential information into the LWM2M Client to enable the LWM2M Client to perform the **Register** operation with one or more LWM2M Servers.

-In this release, only the client initiated bootstrap mode is supported.
+In this release, only the Client Initiated Bootstrap mode is supported.

 ### Client Initiated Bootstrap

 The Client Initiated Bootstrap mode provides a mechanism for the LWM2M Client to retrieve the bootstrap information from a LWM2M Bootstrap Server.
 This mode requires a LWM2M Boostrap Server Account.

-The User can provide the bootstrap server information and issue bootstrap command in following way.
+You can provide the bootstrap server information and issue bootstrap command as follows:

-First you need to create your bootstrap server object which contains information about bootstrap server like server address, security mode used by server etc.
+First, you need to create your bootstrap server object that contains information about bootstrap server for example server address and security mode used by server.

 ```
 #include "lwm2m-client/m2msecurity.h"
  M2MSecurity *security = M2MInterfaceFactory::create_security(M2MSecurity::Bootstrap);